 Team building enables people who work together to share a professional and educational experience.
 As the name suggests, it is about team building.

 Participants do not need to achieve common objectives for which they are interdependent.
-Instead, they share a need for communicationproblem-solving, or simply to generate a positive response. good atmosphere.
+Instead, they share a need for communicationproblem-solving, or simply to generate good atmosphere.
 Team building gives them the opportunity to get to know each other better and charges the team with positive energy.
-It allows all team members to develop a new skill or a global vision of a subject at the same time.
+It enables all team members to develop a new skill or a global vision of a subject at the same time.
 It does not, however, resolve conflicts.

 Team building activities are on an occasional basis, often in an informal setting.
 They complement team meetings and company-wide events.

 In team building, the trainer joins forces with the manager and the team to build the process and the team. create an environment conducive to exchange and creativity.
-To achieve this, it uses exercises, games and educational activities that generate pleasure, sometimes in a competitive context for added stimulation, etc.
+To do this, it uses exercises, games and teaching activities that generate pleasure, sometimes in a competitive context for added stimulation, etc.

 Case studies